Andrew Peterson Farmstead: History

 He kept a series of daily diaries and ledgers dating from 1850 until a few days until his death in 1898.
 Peterson's diary was donated by his family to the Minnesota Historical Society in 1939.
 These writings provided inspiration for Vilhelm Moberg's novels The Emigrants, Unto a Good Land, The Settlers, and The Last Letter Home, although they were set in Chisago County, Minnesota.
 While Andrew Peterson is not familiar to many Americans, his story is well known in Sweden.
 The Andrew Peterson Society was established in Sweden in 2003.
+A musical called Andrew Peterson: The Genuine Pioneer Story had great success in Sweden in 2012.
 In 2007 a tour group came from Sweden to visit the farm.
-The Carver County Historical Society restored the granary on the farmstead in 2006 with help from Swedish carpenters, and began restoration on the north barn in 2010.
-A musical called Andrew Peterson: The Genuine Pioneer Story had great success in Sweden in 2012.